 - Cream the butter and sugar together and then beat in the salt and the vanilla.
 Blend in the flours and stir just until the mixture comes together in a crumbly texture.
 Do not add the rolled oats at this time.

-- Take about 2/3 of the dough and press lightly into the bottom of a 9x9 baking dish that has been lightly sprayed.
-I like to line it with a piece of parchment so I can lift out the bars for neat cutting, but this isn't necessary.
+- Take about 2/3 of the dough and press lightly into the bottom of your prepared baking dish.
 Flour your hands if the dough is too sticky to pat down.

 - Give the peaches a final toss and lay them out across the dough.
 If they are super juicy, don't add all the extra juices.